JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Average base distribution plots/README.md

 | 10            | Gene2_TTAGGCA |

 # Behavior #
-The input file will be sorted (greatest to least) by the header of a column of choice (e.g. peak enrichment, fold change, p-values, etc).
+The input file will be sorted (greatest to least) by the header of a column of choice (e.g. peak enrichment, fold change, p-value, etc).
   * This is useful when interested in the composition of the underlying DNA sequence of high/low affinity binding sites, for example.

 A base distribution will be calculated for the indicated percentage of sequences.